psychemedia/storytelling-notes/ass-tablecloth-stick.md

 Never, till you have the money to keep her,' was the reply,' I have that, father' , said the lad, and going to the ass he pulled its long ears.
 Well, he pulled and he pulled, till one of them came off in his hands; but Neddy, though he brayed lustily, let fall no halfcrowns or guineas.
 The father picked up a hayfork and beat his son out of the house.
 I promise you Ah ! he ran and ran till he came bang against the door; and burst it open , and there he was in a joiner's shop.

-' You're a likely lad, ' said the joiner ; serve me for a twelvemonth, and I will pay you well.'
-So he agreed and served the carpenter for a year and a day. “ Now , said the master, ‘ I will give you your wage ;' and he presented him with a table, telling him he had but to say, ' Table, be covered, and at once it would be spread with an abundant feast.
+'You're a likely lad,' said the joiner ; serve me for a twelvemonth, and I will pay you well.'
+So he agreed and served the carpenter for a year and a day.
+'Now,' said the master, ' I will give you your wage;' and he presented him with a table, telling him he had but to say, ' Table, be covered, and at once it would be spread with an abundant feast.

 Jack hitched the table on his back, and away he went with it till he came to the inn.
-'Well, host, ' shouted he,' my dinner today, and that of the best. '
+'Well, host,' shouted he, 'my dinner today, and that of the best.'

-' Very sorry, but there is nothing in the house but ham and eggs for me !' exclaimed Jack. ' I can do better than that.
-Come, my table, be covered !'
+'Very sorry, but there is nothing in the house but ham and eggs for me!' exclaimed Jack.
+'I can do better than that.
+Come, my table, be covered!'

 At once the table was spread with turkey and sausages, roast mutton, potatoes, and greens.
 The publican opened his eyes, but said nothing.